FeatherCMS/feather/README.md

 These modules provide basic core functionality.
 You should never remove them.

-- System - This module is reponsible for the system functionalities.
+- System - This module is responsible for the system functionalities.
-- User - This module is reponsible for user authentication.
+- User - This module is responsible for user authentication.
-- Api - This module is reponsible for the API endpoints.
+- Api - This module is responsible for the API endpoints.
-- Admin - This module is reponsible for the web-based admin interface.
+- Admin - This module is responsible for the web-based admin interface.
-- Frontend - This module is reponsible for the web-based frontend layout including page contents.
+- Frontend - This module is responsible for the web-based frontend layout including page contents.

 ### User modules

 These modules can be removed if you don't need them.
 You can create new user modules to extend the system.

-- Redirect - This module is reponsible for dynamic URL redirects.
+- Redirect - This module is responsible for dynamic URL redirects.
-- Blog - This module is reponsible for providing a simple blog platform.
+- Blog - This module is responsible for providing a simple blog platform.
-- Static - This module is reponsible for the displaying static pages.
+- Static - This module is responsible for the displaying static pages.
-- Markdown - This module is reponsible for displaying markdown via a content filter.
+- Markdown - This module is responsible for displaying markdown via a content filter.
-- Syntax - This module is reponsible for Swift related syntax highlights using a content filter.
+- Syntax - This module is responsible for Swift related syntax highlights using a content filter.
-- Sponsor - This module is reponsible for displaying a sponsorship box.
+- Sponsor - This module is responsible for displaying a sponsorship box.

 ---